Cost-Per-Hire: The Hidden Metric Impacting Costs

-Hiring is one of the largest and most underestimated costs in companies.
-Without a rigorous, comparable view of cost-per-hire (CPH), leaders risk underestimating spend, slowing execution, and missing opportunities to protect EBITDA.
+Hiring is one of the largest and most underestimated expenses for companies.
+Without an accurate understanding of cost-per-hire (CPH), leaders may misjudge spending and miss opportunities to protect EBITDA.
+Managing CPH effectively can have a significant impact on profitability.

-This guide explains what CPH is, how to calculate it, why costs are rising, and the most effective levers to reduce them.
+This guide explains what CPH is, how to calculate it, why costs are rising, and provides ways to reduce them.

 At its simplest, CPH = (Total Internal Recruiting Costs + Total External Recruiting Costs) ÷ Total Number of Hires

-• Internal costs: recruiter and hiring manager salaries (allocated to recruiting work), interview time, HR software, onboarding admin, and employer branding spend.
+• Internal costs include recruiter and hiring manager salaries (allocated to recruiting work), interview time, HR software, onboarding admin, and employer branding spend.

-• External costs: job boards, sourcing tools, agency fees, assessments, background checks, relocation, signing bonuses.
+• External costs include job boards, sourcing tools, agency fees, assessments, background checks, relocation expenses, and signing bonuses.

 What it isn’t: CPH does not include ongoing salary or long-term employee benefits—those are part of total employee cost, not hiring cost.